NEW YORK CITY, 27 September 2019

-This prestigious award was presented to Fuller by the President of Ghana, Nana Akufo-Addo, alongside celebrated African-American actress Sheryl Lee Ralph, in recognition of Simon Fuller’s achievements as an entrepreneur and a champion for worthy causes that have benefitted US and African charities.
-In his acceptance speech, Fuller revealed how he spent five years of his childhood living in Ghana while his father was establishing a school in Accra.
+This prestigious award was presented to Fuller by the President of Ghana, Nana Akufo-Addo, alongside celebrated African-American actress Sheryl Lee Ralph, in recognition of his achievements as an entrepreneur and a champion for worthy causes that have benefitted both US and African charities.
+In his acceptance speech, Fuller revealed how he spent five years of his childhood in Ghana while his father was establishing a school in Accra.
 In his acceptance speech, Fuller spoke of his affection for Ghana and Africa, telling the crowd of esteemed guests, “Even though I’m not Ghanaian, I have the spirit of Ghana in my soul.”

 Messages of support were played from well-known figures, including Grammy Award winning singer Annie Lennox, motor racing world champion Lewis Hamilton, and Spice Girl Geri Halliwell: